Ask a Professor: How Florida’s NPs Are Fighting for Full Practice Authority

 The remaining restrictions aren’t just limiting the services that Florida’s NPs can provide; they’re also potentially incentivizing healthcare professionals to move out of the state.
 Graduating NPs in Florida find that their reimbursement is less than it is in other states, and that the fees they must pay to a supervising physician cut into the feasibility of opening their own practice.
 NPs from other states are also less likely to practice in Florida, where they’ll have less autonomy than they’re used to.
 Until full practice authority is realized in the state, brain drain is a legitimate concern.

 “It’s definitely a stepwise approach,” Dr. Hays says.
-“You can pass these bills, but it’s the culture that needs to change.”
+“You can pass these bills, but it’s the culture that needs to change.
+Once we achieve full practice authority, the doors are wide open.
+Instead of focusing on removing barriers to practice, we can focus on getting care to the people who need it.”

 Matt Zbrog